Get help from an accredited representative

 - Burial benefits

-These trained professionals can also:
+These trained professionals can also help in these ways:

 - Help you gather supporting documents (like a doctor’s report or medical test results)